Azure/CCOInsights/install/DeploymentGuide.md

 ![azure networking](/install/images/AzureNetworking.png)

-**IMPORTANT**: It is important to mention that although a VNET with only one subnet might not be an issue, it might be a good argument to start the conversation with the customer about the existing architecture and how they can potentially improve their security by segmenting their VNETs based on different application tiers or isolation purposes.
+**IMPORTANT**: It is important to mention that although a VNET with only one subnet might not be an issue, it might be a good lead to investigate if that is the best network segmentation for the applications running on it.

 ## Azure Compute Dashboard tab
 In this tab, you will be able to identify the number of VMs, the Operating System, the SKU, the Availability Set name, the location, the VM Size, the VNET and subnet each VM is connected, the private IP address and if the VM has any extension installed.